php-dev-br/laravel-doc-pt-br/filesystem.md

 <a name="configuration"></a>
 ## Configuration

 The filesystem configuration file is located at `config/filesystems.php`.
 Within this file you may configure all of your "disks".
 Each disk represents a particular storage driver and storage location.
 Example configurations for each supported driver are included in the configuration file.
-So, modify the configuration to reflect your storage preferences and credentials.
+So, simply modify the configuration to reflect your storage preferences and credentials.

 Of course, you may configure as many disks as you like, and may even have multiple disks that use the same driver.